How to Stop Comfort Nursing at Night

 5 Mistakes That Keep Your Baby from Self Soothing

 Another way to stop comfort nursing is to breastfeed your baby after he wakes up, not before falling asleep.
-As easy it is to put him to sleep by nursing, this also encourages the habit of nursing to snooze.
+As easy as it is to put him to sleep by nursing, this also encourages the habit of nursing to snooze.

 Instead, feed him after he wakes up.